 Pocket Like It's Hot

 I wanted to learn about growing a YouTube community.
 And my grandpa needed something to do.
 So Mr. Forthright was born.
-I wrote, shot, and edited the videos, and my grandpa did some of the best acting you'll ever see from a 90-year-old with compromised short-term memory and zero experience.
+I wrote, shot, and edited the videos, and my late grandfather did some of the best acting you'll ever see from a 90-year-old with compromised short-term memory and zero experience.

 How to Get Out of Jury Duty